JaraGuillen/Correcaminos_WRO_2023/README.md

 Members:

-Jara Guillén Ivaldi
+Jara Guillén Ivaldi,
-Nacho Carreras Peréz
+Nacho Carreras Peréz,
-Marc Blanco Llera
+Marc Blanco Llera.
 ### Electronics
 The traction system is controlled by an ESP32 board (D1 R32), which resembles an Arduino Uno.
 The power source consists of two series-connected lithium 18650 batteries.